U.S. Economic Growth Slowed In 2019 To 2.3%

 A strong job market has drawn more people off the sidelines into the workforce.
 Labor force participation has climbed from a low of 62.4% in 2015 to 63.2% today, although rates in the U.S. still lag those in other countries.

-"I think we've learned quite a lot of good things about the labor market," Federal Reserve chairman Jerome Powell said Wednesday.
+"I think we've learned quite a lot of good things about the labor market," Federal Reserve Chairman Jerome Powell said Wednesday.
 "Good things suggesting that there's been more room to run."

-Powell said newly-signed trade pacts with China, Canada and Mexico could give businesses more confidence to invest in the new year.
+Powell said newly signed trade pacts with China, Canada and Mexico could give businesses more confidence to invest in the new year.
 Lackluster business spending was a drag on growth for much of 2019.
 However, Powell cautioned that uncertainty surrounding trade policy has not gone away.

 "There's a bit of a wait and see attitude," the Fed chairman said.